tianiachan/Healthcare_Fraud/README.md

 * Visual Studio Code to work on the web design portion of our project

 # Follow up goals:
-* flesh out the Machine learning portion to include more libraries and demonstrate more capabilities
+* Flesh out the Machine learning portion to include more libraries and demonstrate more capabilities
-* incorporate the ML portion with the website to allow a user to look up providers to determine whether fraudulent or not
+* Incorporate the ML portion with the website to allow a user to look up providers to determine whether fraudulent or not

 # Source: